cyga/vk-video-joomla-plugin/README.md

 For example for video at http://vk.com/video425890_164868700:

-click on "share video" -&gt; "get video code" (or "<>" angles at top right corner of currently playing video)
+click on "share video" -> "get video code" (or "<>" angles at top right corner of currently playing video)

 You'll find embed code: